 NYU’s LL.M. in International Tax Law offers a foundation in the US’ international tax law system and provides students with an understanding of the globalization of tax law principles and practices.
 As well as classes in international tax treaties, policy and regional tax systems, the school also offers training in advanced tax research technology.
 NYU School of Law’s faculty and alumni publish a range of tax law research every year.View School Profile

 Maastricht University’s LL.M. in International and European Tax Law covers corporate taxation and international tax planning, along with related economic, legal and social subjects.
-In 2016, Maastricht also launched a double LL.M. in International and European Taxation, in cooperation with the University of Aruba.
+The program offers two specializations: one in Tax & Technology and another in Customs and International Trade.
 The Maastricht Centre of Taxation produces international taxation research.View School Profile

 WU Executive Academy's International Tax Law LL.M. focuses on tax law regimes of different countries, as well as on business administration.
 Courses cover tax systems in Germany, the US, India and Australasia, among others, as well as global trends in GST (or VAT), tax planning and tax policymaking, including in the EU.
 The Institute for Austrian and International Tax Law is housed at the university.View School Profile

 For those interested in corporate tax specifically, Tilburg University is home to an LL.M. in International Business Tax Law.
 The program educates students in how multinational corporations, policymakers and governments manage complex international tax issues.
 The university’s Fiscal Institute Tilburg (FIT) conducts research in Dutch and international taxation.View School Profile